-The deadline for lodging an appeal is six weeks, starting on the day the party concerned is notified about the decision.
+The deadline for lodging an appeal is six weeks.
+This six week period starts on the day the party concerned is notified about the decision.
 The date of receipt of appeal by the Facility determines whether the appeal has been submitted on time.